-Baca Grande Water and Sanitation District routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The following table(s) show all detections found in the period of January 1 to December 31, 2012 unless otherwise noted.
+BACA GRANDE WSD routinely monitors for contaminants in your drinking water according to Federal and State laws.
+The following table(s) show all detections found in the period of January 1 to December 31, 2013 unless otherwise noted.
 The State of Colorado requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 Therefore, some of our data, though representative, may be more than one year old.
-The District did not have any violations in 2012.
+Violations and Formal Enforcement Actions, if any, are reported in the next section of this report.